DNSFilter/slate/source/v2/website-category-api.html.md

 }
 ```

-The Web Shrinker Category API gives developers the ability to lookup the categories that a particular URL, website, domain name, or IP address is categorized as.
+The Webshrinker Category API gives developers the ability to lookup the categories that a particular URL, website, domain name, or IP address is categorized as.

 # Authentication